Finding the right school

 Application process: Applications can be made in the first year (7th grade) and fourth year (10th grade) of secondary school when there is a full class intake.
 You can also apply for 11th and 12th grade.
 Registration forms are available here, and tests in English/Maths for 7th grade and English/Maths/French for 10-12th grade are held in July.

-Children can also take the IB qualification with French as the vehicular language at the Lycée Technique du Centre (state-run school) and fee-paying at the Waldorf School, and in English at Over the Rainbow School and the International School of Luxembourg.
+Children can also take the IB qualification with French as the vehicular language at the Lycée Technique du Centre (state-run school), Lycée Mathias Adam, based in two locations in the south, Lamadelaine and Differdange, and fee-paying at the Waldorf School, and in English at Over the Rainbow School and the International School of Luxembourg.

 Private international schools